 In other words, to prepare you for football season pre-game tunes, here are 5 key ingredients for the perfect tailgating playlist.
 Here’s what I suggest:

-The Crowd Pleasers 2 of 6
+1. The Crowd Pleasers

 This is the overall key to a great soundtrack.
 All of the songs should be upbeat crowd pleasers that feature a healthy dose of nostalgia.
 Some overall winners include: any song by Queen, Stevie Wonder, SRV, Bob Marley, Johnny Cash, or the Black Eyed Peas.
 And, of course, “Sweet Caroline” by Neil Diamond.
 Even if people say they do not like these artists, they’re such well-known hits, they won’t be able not to sing along with the group!

-Hits from the ’80s 3 of 6
+2. Hits from the ’80s

 These should be upbeat as well — and, of course, make the group just feel good.
 I recommend the following: “You Make My Dreams Come True” by Hall and Oats, “Your Love” by The Outfield, “Rock of Ages” by Def Leppard, “Jump” by Van Halen, “Working for the Weekend” by Loverboy, “Caught Up in You” by .38 Special, “Centerfold” by the J. Giles Band, and “Separate Ways” by Journey.
 Again, even if people don’t think they like these songs, they totally do.
-Here’s why: a.)
-They’ve forgotten about them and are pleasantly surprised when one is played, b.)
-They have specific memories associated with almost every one, and c.)
-They know every word and will sing along.
+Here’s why: (1) They’ve forgotten about them and are pleasantly surprised when one is played, (2) They have specific memories associated with almost every one, and (3) They know every word and will sing along.

-’90s Tunes 4 of 6
+3. ’90s Tunes

 These can include but are not limited to: “It’s Tricky” by Run DMC, “Jump Around” by House of Pain, “Jumpin’ Jumpin'” by Destiny’s Child, “U Can’t Touch This” by MC Hammer, “Baby Got Back” by Sir Mix A Lot, “Lose Yourself” by Eminem, “Praise You” by Fat Boy Slim, and “Santeria” by Sublime.

-Top 40 Songs 5 of 6
+4. Top 40 Songs

 For the 2013 season, add a touch of what’s current to refresh your playlist.
 I recommend “Mirrors” by Justin Timberlake, “Blurred Lines” by Robin Thicke, “Safe and Sound” by Capital Cities, “Get Lucky” by Daft Punk, and just in case anyone is sick of those, I’d throw in “Sweet Disposition” by Temper Trap, which is a few years older but makes everyone happy.

-Any Favorite Mixes and Mashups 6 of 6
+5. Any Favorite Mixes and Mashups

 I always love anything that DJ Earworm does.
 Check out his Summer 2013 mashup.
 Awesome, right?
 Some other fun mixes: Get This Party Started (On New Year’s Day), U2 vs Pink and Seven Nation Prayer, and Bon Jovi vs. White Stripes.
 Mixes like this, well, literally mix up any playlist and keep people on the edges of their seats!
 Really, keeping your guests guessing and excited for the big game underway is the trick to throwing the best tailgating bash ever.